westpoint-robotics/boson_usma_sdk/README.md

 - `cd ../TestFolder`
 - Note: it takes about 1 minute for the camera to compete its boot process after being plugged in.
 `gcc bosontest.cpp -o bosontest -lstdc++ -lboson -lFSLP`
+- Run the test code to get camera info
+`./bosontest`

 # OLD NOTES Below here:
 ## To make this work